silverstripe/silverstripe-mfa/docs/en/userguide/02_Administrator_manual/02_Resetting_accounts.md

 # Resetting accounts

-As an administrator, you can assist other users that have been locked out of their accounts by sending them an email to reset their account via the CMS.
+As an administrator, you can assist other users that have been locked out of their accounts by sending them an email to reset their account via Silverstripe CMS.

 ![A screenshot of a user's profile from the perspective of an administrator](../_images/02-02-1-account-reset.png)